Work Art About

 RFP360, RFP (request for proposal) management software, was acquired by Responsive (formerly RFPIO) in August 2021.
 The work highlighted in this case study was delivered before that acquisition.

-Users of RFP360 software can upload an external RFP file into the system to map questions, assign responses to subject-matter experts, and then export everything back into the original file.
-This capability saves users time going back and forth between old files and emails and gives all team members the same context and a streamlined path for collaboration and communication.
+Users of RFP360 can upload an external RFP file to the system to map questions, assign responses to subject-matter experts, and then export the results back to the original file.
+This capability saves users time spent switching between old files and emails and provides all team members with the same context and a streamlined path for collaboration and communication.

 This platform capability was a hot topic among users.
-We constantly heard statements like “It’s too time-consuming,” and “There’s not a lot of forgiveness,” so we set out to tackle these issues.
+We frequently heard statements such as “It’s too time-consuming” and “There’s not a lot of forgiveness,” so we set out to address these issues.
 We decided to facilitate a design sprint with a working group of key stakeholders to help narrow our focus.

 Part 1: Design Sprint